Next up in our “Ask Drone Girl” series is about LiPo battery disposal. If you have a question for Drone Girl, contact her here.

 That’s a great question, and I’m glad you asked!
 A LiPo battery (technically a lithium-ion polymer battery) can be very dangerous and needs to be disposed of correctly.

-DO NOT throw them in your trashcan alongside the pizza boxes!
+DO NOT throw LiPo batteries in your trashcan alongside the pizza boxes!

 In the event of temperature extremes, or the LiPo being crushed or penetrated by something like a nail, your battery you threw away could end up rupturing, the electrolytes may leak and it could result in a fire.